stiles/police-end-of-watch/README.md

 - `fetch_officers_historical.py`: A one-off script that fetched fallen officer information from 1900-2023.
 - `fetch_officers.py`: A script that fetches a list of officers and their detailed information from the current year and then combines it with the historical data, removing any duplicates, and storing a combined final archive.

 Note: Both scripts attempt to split the combined title/name of each officer using a list of common titles and a regular expression pattern.
-This process is imperfect works in most cases but is imperfect and needs adjustment.
+This process is imperfect and needs adjustment.
 The original `name` field has been retained for that purpose.

 ```python
 # Read sample officer titles list to help split names/titles